 Ingredients: Aqua (Water), Lactic Acid, Glycerin, Pentylene Glycol, Propanediol, Sodium Hyaluronate Crosspolymer, Tasmannia Lanceolata Fruit/Leaf Extract, Hydroxyethylcellulose, Isoceteth-20, Trisodium Ethylenediamine Disuccinate, Sodium Hydroxide, Ethylhexylglycerin, 1,2-Hexanediol, Caprylyl Glycol.

 HOW I USE IT: As directed, I only use it at night time.
 I apply three drops directly on my skin, one on my forehead and one on each cheek, massage it in, and continue with my serum and moisturizer.
 This product is not supposed to be rinsed off!
-They suggest to mix it in with other treatments to reduce strength until skin develops tolerance.
+They suggest mixing it in with other treatments to reduce strength until the skin develops tolerance.
 I don’t use this every day since I switch exfoliating products constantly according to my skin needs.
-So far, it has not irritate my skin nor do I experience any ‘vigorous’ exfoliating action that I notice.
+So far, it has not irritated my skin nor do I experience any ‘vigorous’ exfoliating action that I notice.
 Perhaps I should have gone for the 10%?

 If you have uneven skin tone, uneven texture, fine lines, wrinkles, or if your skin is dull, look for products that contain active acids like AHA and BHA.
 One of my favorite skincare brands, Drunk Elephant, has a very popular product called T.L.C Sukari Babyfacial which contains 25% AHA and BHA.
 And this formulation from the Ordinary contains ~30% BHA and AHA and is effective and suprisingly much cheaper.

 As clearly stated in the product information page on the Ordinary website, this formulation contains a very high amount of active acids (~30%).
-It is called a 10-minute exfoliating facial for a reason, therefore, it must be washed of within 10 minutes!
-Also note that this is a chemical peel not a physical exfoliating peel.
+It is called a 10-minute exfoliating facial for a reason, therefore, it must be washed off within 10 minutes!
+Also note that this is a chemical peel, not a physical exfoliating peel.
 So please be cautious and ask skin professionals if you have problematic, acne-prone, or sensitive skin.